 Ferdinand Hudleston came next and he was a keen gardener and opened them up to the public.
 However, once he died, it became too impractical to maintain them so they were removed and closed.
 We hope to restore the gardens at some point.

 The Dawsons looked after the house and estate until 2010 and it is now in our hands, The Frasers.
 Today, the house remains a wonderful hodge-podge of local sandstone, mullioned windows, slate, copper and lead roofs.
 It is a much-cherished place and fits beautifully into the surrounding Cumbrian landscape.

 Our priority today is to ensure that the Estate remains sustainable for many more generations.
 Although much of the Estate is still a working farm, over the last few years we have developed it and it is now home to three luxurious holiday cottages and woodland cabins.

 Being surrounded by such stunning nature, we are also making steps to ensure the Estate becomes more sustainable.
 We consciously make eco-friendly choices with our building materials, energy sources and ensure that the Estate is a haven for wildlife.

-Our family is still at the heart of our Estate and we share this ethos with everyone that visits.
+Our family is still at the heart of our historical Estate in the Lake District and we share this ethos with everyone that visits.